 It is my profound belief that there are many mystical places on our wonderful planet that possess the power to heal, to reconnect to us our right balance physically, spiritually, and emotionally.
 Sometimes the seemingly ordinary, seen in detail or in a different light, can open us to the possibilities that surround us.
 We need only to open our hearts and minds, and our eyes will find them.

-In my childhood, walking through the marshes of my home state and visiting the Blue Ridge Mountains at the ends of summers brought this serenity to me.
-My sincere hope is that these personal stories and artwork will help you find your own inner peace, and perhaps bring a remembrance of who you are.”
+In my childhood, walking through the coastal marshes of my home state of South Carolina and visiting the Blue Ridge Mountains of North Carolina at the ends of summers brought this serenity to me.
+Now I call the idyllic mountains of western North Carolina my home, near the lovely town of Sylva.
+My intent is that these personal stories and artwork will help you find your own inner peace, and bring a remembrance of who you are.

 Seasons of the South ©

-A passionate advocate of animal welfare, environmental protection, and sustainable agriculture, Teri is the author of “Seasons of the South, the Original Home Grown Musical and Storytelling Show ©” celebrating the natural beauty of the South, and dedicated to raising awareness for sustainable/regenerative agriculture.
-The second annual performance at the Fine Arts Center in Camden, SC on April 17, 2015 honored Earth Day and was an official part of the Earth Day Networks 2015 site.
+A passionate advocate of animal welfare, environmental protection, and regenerative agriculture, Teri is the author of “Seasons of the South, the Original Home Grown Musical and Storytelling Show ©” celebrating the natural beauty of the South, and dedicated to raising awareness for regenerative agriculture.
+The performance honored Earth Day and was an official part of the Earth Day Networks site.
 Teri has written and performs her original folk/bluegrass/Americana songs celebrating the South, including “What is the South”, “Take Me Back to Carolina”, “Back Where the Rhododendrons Grow”, and the heartwarming tribute to a Civil War family and forgiveness, “Candle for John”.

-A native of Columbia, SC now based near the town of Sylva in the Blue Ridge Mountains of western North Carolina, Teri is a featured artist (photography, literature and music) in the North Carolina Artists Council and a member of the Jackson County Arts Council.
+Based in the Nantahala Forest near the town of Sylva in the Blue Ridge Mountains of western North Carolina, Teri is a member artist (photography, literature and music) in the North Carolina Artists Council, and a supporter of #NCArts50.

-Her photo stories are featured in numerous publications online and in print.
-Teri’s poetry is featured in the Camden Poet’s Society 25th Anniversary Collection “What We Keep, Passions of the Heart” (2016) and on Traveler on the Path website.
+Her photo stories are featured on this site and in numerous publications online and in print, including DailyGood.org and Healing Power of ART & ARTISTS.
+A member of the Academy of American Poets, Teri’s poetry is featured in the Camden Poet’s Society 25th Anniversary Collection “What We Keep, Passions of the Heart” (2016) and on Traveler on the Path and Ascension Gateway websites.